mefernandez/spring-backbone-collection-databinding/README.md

 1. [Thymeleaf](http://www.thymeleaf.org/) to render the initial table with the collection of `User`s retrieved from the `Repository`.
 2. [Backbone.js](http://backbonejs.org/) to add dynamic capabilities to the table rendered by Thymeleaf to perform CRUD (CReate, Update, Delete) operations and to abide by Spring's databinding contract.
 Take a look at the [annotated, side-by-side commented Backbone code](http://www.explainjs.com/explain?src=https%3A%2F%2Fraw.githubusercontent.com%2Fmefernandez%2Fspring-backbone-collection-databinding%2Fmaster%2Fsrc%2Fmain%2Fresources%2Fstatic%2Fjs%2Fmap-databinding.js).

+## Conclusions

+1. `List` is hard to use becouse Spring performs databinding based on indexes and this can't be easily changed.
+2. `Map` overcomes this limitations and databinding can be done following a [simple convention](map-databinding-convention).